-Laura Roghaar is a poet and educator.
-She teaches writing at Boise State and at The Cabin.
-She holds a BA in English and Communication from UC Santa Barbara and an MA in English Literature from Boise State University where she is also a candidate for the MFA in poetry.
-Her chapbook of poems, SISTERHOUSE, is out from dancing girl press.
+Laura Roghaar is a poet, educator, and arts administrator.
+She serves as the Poetry Out Loud coordinator for Idaho and teaches writing at The Cabin.
+She holds an MFA in poetry from Boise State and her chapbook of poems, SISTERHOUSE, is out from dancing girl press.

 Former Senator Nicole LeFavour is a poet, essayist and former newspaper reporter with an MFA in short story writing from the University of Montana.
 Her stories have appeared in the North American Review and other journals.
 Her blogs and feature length news stories have received recognition locally and and nationally.

 Ruth Salter grew up in Claremont, California and earned an MFA in creative writing from the University of California, Irvine.
-She has enjoyed guiding the enthusiasm and talent of summer workshop writers at The Cabin since 2010, and also teaches courses in poetry writing and literature at Boise State.
-Her poems and essays have appeared in several periodicals, including Boise Weekly, Chiron Review, Calyx, Nerve Cowboy, Hawaii Pacific Review, and America Magazine, as well as the anthologies The Healing Art of Writing, Volumes I and II.
-Her latest projects are facilitating a writing workshop for local veterans and experimenting with travel writing.
+She has enjoyed guiding the enthusiasm and talent of summer workshop writers at The Cabin since 2010, and also teaches courses in writing and literature at Boise State and Northwest Nazarene University.
+Her poems, essays, and reviews have appeared in several periodicals including Boise Weekly, Chiron Review, Calyx, Nerve Cowboy, Hawaii Pacific Review, and America Magazine, as well as the anthologies The Healing Art of Writing, Volumes I and II.
+Her latest projects include experimenting with travelogue poetry and literary translation from Spanish and Galician into English.

 Torii Grabowski works as a writer and educator in Boise, where she lives with her husband and two canine children.
 Originally from Chicago, Torii moved to Boise to pursue her MFA in fiction writing at Boise State University.
 While there she taught undergraduate writing and worked as the Associate Editor of The Idaho Review.
 Her stories can be found in The Manchester Review, The Southern Pacific Review, and The Hudson Review, among others.
 She is a two time winner of The Glenn Balch Fiction Award, and has collaborated with local film projects.